HIPAA | HITECH Data Security Compliance

 The penalties for non-compliance with HIPAA vary based on the perceived level of negligence and can range from $100 to $50,000 per individual violation, with a maximum penalty of $1.9 million per calendar year.
 Violations can also result in jail time of one to ten years for the individuals responsible.

-How can Thales help with HIPAA compliance?
+How Thales Helps with HIPAA Compliance

 HIPAA § 164.308 Administrative Safeguards